-Where an activity involves caving, climbing, trekking, skiing or water sports, the organiser must check that the activity provider holds the relevant licences under Adventure Activities Licensing Regulations 2004 (For England, Scotland and Wales.
+Where an activity involves high-risk activities such as - but not limited to - caving, climbing, trekking, skiing, or water sports, the organiser must check that the activity provider holds the relevant licences under Adventure Activities Licensing Regulations 2004 (For England, Scotland and Wales.
 Other laws will apply outside these jurisdictions and should be checked).

 For foreign trips care should be taken to assess the applicable health and safety laws of the country to which the trip is planned.
 In the cases of the trips above specific consent will be obtained from parents well in advance.
-A letter will be prepared containing key facts such as locations, itineraries, contact details, costs and a consent form.
+A letter will be prepared containing key facts such as locations, itineraries, contact details, costs and a consent form, and briefing meetings will be held for parents in advance.